alexapostolu/night/README.md

 And that's it!

-Right now, I'm working on some more support for strings, and fixing some bugs with them.
+Right now, I'm working on if statements, but that's gonna take a while...